June 13, 2022 7 min read

 This means building a solid base of muscle instead of trying to max out right away and making sure that you have nailed down the correct form for whatever powerlifting exercise you take on.

-This means gradually adding more and more meals so that your body and your metabolism have time to adjust the the greater intake of calories.
+gradually adding more and more meals so that your body and your metabolism have time to adjust the the greater intake of calories.

 Most of all, this means being patient with yourself.
 It takes a lot of willpower and motivation to do what Brian Shaw does.
 Allow yourself some mistakes and enjoy the process.